top of page

 Lyophilization stabilizes peptides for storage and transport until researchers prepare them for study.

 One of the biggest misconceptions online is that all peptides are reconstituted the same way.
 They are not.
+Researchers evaluate several variables before dissolving a peptide:

-Compatibility.
 The solvent must be compatible with both the peptide and the downstream analytical or experimental system.

 Because these variables differ, trained laboratories follow internal protocols rather than generic online advice.